tjzango/middleware/README.md

-# middleware
+# Middleware
-How to hook django request circle and inject data into view's context
+How to hook django request circle and inject data into view's context using django Middleware